BetaDoggo/Cubesat-data-logging/README.md

 # Cubesat-data-logging
-The code for recording the data recieved from the serial monitor WIP PRs welcome
+The code for recording the data recieved from the serial monitor - WIP

+It should be platform agnostic but I haven't tested it